libplctag/protocol_toolkit/attic/gen_codec/generator_reqs.md

 The generator will generate code to call any functions required to decode each field using appropriate format strings.

-The decoder function logs the data that was used for decoding and the resulting struct data at log level `EV_LOG_LEVEL_INFO`.
+The decoder function logs the data that was used for decoding and the resulting struct data at log level `PTK_LOG_LEVEL_INFO`.

 If decode fails partway through a struct with multiple fields, any previously allocated nested structs are cleaned up by calling their dispose functions.
 The buffer cursor position reflects how much data was successfully processed.